ckormanyos/real-time-cpp/readme.txt

-This is the companion code for "Real-Time C++".
+This is the companion code for the book "Real-Time C++".

-See the book:
-C.M.
+See : C.M.
 Kormanyos, Real-Time C++: Efficient Object-Oriented and Template Microcontroller Programming (Springer, Heidelberg, 2013).

 Details on the Reference Project